WICG/turtledove/FLEDGE.md

 });
 ```

-The auction nonce returned by the browser will be a string representation of a [UUIDv4](https://datatracker.ietf.org/doc/html/rfc4122).
+`createAuctionNonce()` returns a `Promise` that resolves to the a string representation of a [UUIDv4](https://datatracker.ietf.org/doc/html/rfc4122).
 A seller may optionally create a second UUIDv4, referred to as the seller nonce.
 The seller can then combine the auction and seller nonces to produce a bid nonce, which it will need to send to each buyer that may provide additional bids.
 That bid nonce would then need to appear in the `bidNonce` field of each [additional bid](#6-additional-bids) returned from the buyer to seller, and then from the seller to the browser's `runAdAuction()` invocation.

 The seller must combine the auction and seller nonces to construct a bid nonce by concatenating the [standard UUIDv4 string representation](https://datatracker.ietf.org/doc/html/rfc4122) - 32 lower-case hexadecimal characters with blocks of 8, 4, 4, 4, and 12 separated by dashes - of the auction and seller nonces, and computing the SHA-256 hash of the resulting string.
 The bid nonce would be the result of this hash function expressed as a base64 string.